antonhornquist/monorepo1/README.md

 ### Running a specific binary

 `$ bazel run //webapp:webapp` (same as `$ bazel run //webapp`)

+### Platform specific considerations and cross-compilation

+Bazel and Go (using `rules_go`) supports cross-compilation of source code, see [How do I cross-compile?](https://github.com/bazelbuild/rules_go#how-do-i-cross-compile) in the `rules_go` documentation.

+If `--platforms` option is not supplied the platform on which Bazel is run takes precedence.
+During evaluation, it became apparent how build results diverged between a local Windows workstation and Linux based Github Actions pipeline.
+Build results of simple Golang builds diverge in terms of the binaries produced.
+It should also be noted that low level external `Cgo` dependencies have very different dependency graphs between platforms and may cause a Baezl build that passes on Windows to break on Linux.
+Specifying a common platform (ie. `bazel build --platforms=@io_bazel_rules_go//go/toolchain:linux_amd64 //...`) makes compilation more deterministic.

 ## How the WORKSPACE file was defined